Carl Frampton supports men’s mental health campaign at Queen’s

-A Student Wellbeing drop-in service also runs Monday to Friday, 11am – 3pm and can be accessed by phone or in person in the Student Guidance Centre.
+A Student Wellbeing drop-in service also runs Monday to Friday, 11am – 3pm and can be accessed by phone or in person in the One Elmwood Student Centre.
 This is a safe place for students to come to receive advice and guidance.

 Alternatively, students can fill out an online form on to receive one-to-one support from one of our Wellbeing Advisers.

 More information on the services available and upcoming events can be found here.